 Ultimate Special Offers has been available for a while, but we recently took over management of the app and have made some exciting changes.
 Last week, we launched a major design update to make the app more user-friendly.
 We’ve also done a bunch of work behind the scenes to stabilize performance and ensure it stays strong during the busiest time of year.

-If you’ve never used USO before, or if you want a refresher on what the app has to offer, in this post we’ll walk through each of its eight discount and promotion types.
+If you’ve never used USO, or if you want a refresher on what the app has to offer, in this post we’ll walk through each of its eight discount and promotion types.

-If you prefer to jump in and see for yourself, you can get started right away with a 10-day free trial!
+Or, if you prefer to jump right in, you can get started with a 10-day free trial!

 Apply this classic sales technique to your entire catalog, or discount specific collections or products.
 Choose a percentage to take off and have it automatically applied in your customers’ carts.
 This type of sale is great for discounting products and collections that aren’t selling all that well or creating storewide discounts for special events or holidays.

 Short for “Buy one, get one,” this flexible offer type is really more of a “Buy X, get Y.” When used effectively, it is a great tactic for increasing average order value.
 For example, you could offer 50% off a second item (“Buy one, get one 50% off”), or offer a free pair of socks with any shoe purchase (“Buy shoes, get a free pair of socks).

 Use this type of sale to discount items when a customer meets a quantity threshold.
 This is great for instances where customers buy lots of one product.
 Look into the average products per order for some of your items, set the bulk amount above that, and see if you can entice your customers to purchase more to reach the discount.

 For example, if you’re selling bags of coffee and the average bags per order is 3.2, offer a bulk discount of 15% for customers who buy five bags.
 For another example, check out how Ebbets Field Flannels applies a bulk discount to their t-shirt collection.